madacoo/curvergence/README.md

 # Curvergence

-> It's interesting how curves can emerge from straight lines.
+> It's pretty cool how curves can emerge from straight lines.

 ## Usage